metamas/web-scraping-assessment/README.md

 It would require a further step of loading the order invoices and parsing the item-price pairs to retrieve the individual item prices.
 In the case of search results, item prices would further need to be filtered from the order invoice data to only include item prices from the search results.

-I chose to stop my scraping at the order level and include the total order price along with a list of the item descriptions and their page links.
-For an assessment project, I felt that this was a reasonable stopping point that still sufficiently my abilities.
+_I chose to stop the scraping at the order level and include the total order price along with a list of item descriptions and page links.
+For an assessment project, I felt that was a reasonable stopping point that sufficiently demonastrated my abilities while meeting the rough requirments provided._

 ## Next Steps